Esri/offline-editor-js/doc/tpklayer.md

 Constructor | Description
 --- | ---
-`TPKLayer()` | Creates an instance of the TPKLayer class.
+`esri.TPKLayer()` | Creates an instance of the TPKLayer class.
 This library allows you to extend a TiledMapServiceLayer for the purpose of displaying a TPK file as a map.

 ###Methods
 Methods | Returns | Description